-Japanese Honeysuckle is also known by these names : Chin Yin Hua, Chin Yin T'Eng, Honeysuckle, Japanese Honeysuckle, Jen Tung, Jen Tung Chiu, Jen Tung Kao, Sui-Kazura, Yin Hua, Hall's Honeysuckle, White honeysuckle, Chinese honeysuckle, Halliana
+Japanese Honeysuckle is also known by these names : Chin Yin Hua, Chin Yin T'Eng, Honeysuckle, Japanese Honeysuckle, Jen Tung, Jen Tung Chiu, Jen Tung Kao, Sui-Kazura, Yin Hua, Hall's Honeysuckle, White honeysuckle, Chinese honeysuckle, Halliana.
+It has been used extensively in Traditional Chinese Medicine.

-The active constituents of Japanese Honeysuckle include calcium, elaidic-acid, hcn, inositol, linoleic-acid, lonicerin, luteolin, magnesium, myristic-acid, potassium, tannin, and zink.
-It is alterative, antibacterial, antiinflammatory, antispasmodic, depurative, diuretic, febrifuge,
+The active constituents of Japanese Honeysuckle include calcium, elaidic-acid, hcn, inositol, linoleic-acid, lonicerin, luteolin, magnesium, myristic-acid, potassium, tannin, and zinc.
+It is alterative, antibacterial, anti-inflammatory, antispasmodic, depurative, diuretic, febrifuge,

 Other uses for Honeysuckle include; Ground cover, Insecticide, Basketry, vines used to make baskets.
 The white-flowers of cultivar 'Halliana' has a pronounced lemon-like perfume.